ianqueue/Backbone-Templar/README.md

 NOTE: This plugin is highly coupled with Handlebars at the moment, meaning I haven't done the work to create an interface around template compilation yet.
 I hope to make this more modular with other templating solutions soon.

+It also depends on Underscore, Backbone, jQuery and the Backbone-localStorage plugin written by [@jeromegn](https://github.com/jeromegn) which can be found here... https://github.com/jeromegn/Backbone.localStorage

 ## API

 ### new Backbone.Templar(templatePaths, options)